ShadowMaster78/Bingy-Custom-Profiles/README.md

 Each goal pack (with the exception of Wingy) requires both BingoGoalPack1 and BingoGoalPack2.

+Thank you to Wand for helping to fix some of the issues with the fast goal pack.

 Each of the goal packs includes:

 Bosses: Has every boss in the game.